Friday, December 26, 2014

 We Reconciled Our Marriage at Johnny B. Good

-When Zach and I got married in NY in 2012, we thought it was going to last forever.
-Then the stress that came with moving abroad to Argentina practically tore us apart.
-We were separated and our 12-year relationship, of which we had spent a year and a half married, had come to an end.
+When Zach and I got married in New York in 2012, we thought it was going to last forever.
+Then the stress that came with moving abroad to Argentina tore us apart.
+We separated, and our 12-year relationship, of which we had spent a year and a half married, came to an end.

-During our 8-month separation, we realized that we still loved each other and needed one another to get through the challenges we faced since we moved here.
+During our 8-month separation, we realized that we still loved each other and needed one another to get through the challenges we had faced since moving here.
 So we are officially back together!

-To celebrate, we went to a restaurant that I’ve been dying to go to since we moved here two years ago.
-It’s called Johnny B. Good and it's located in the heart of Nueva Cordoba.
+To celebrate, we went to a restaurant that I had been dying to try since we got here.
+It’s called Johnny B. Good, and it is located in the heart of Nueva Cordoba.

-The restaurant offers a variety of Americanized dishes.
-The first thing we noticed as we came in is how much it reminded us of Uno’s Chicago Grill or Chili’s, two of our favorite restaurants back in the States.
+The restaurant offers a variety of American dishes, which is why we chose it.
+The first thing we noticed when we walked in was how much it reminded us of Uno’s Chicago Grill or Chili’s, which are two of our favorite restaurants back home.

-We got there at noon, but were afraid that they weren’t serving yet.
-We’ve had some previous experiences with other restaurants in Cordoba where they won’t serve you unless it’s 1 p.m.
-I’m not talking about the fast food restaurants of course but the fancier restaurants.
-So it was very nice of Johnny B. Good to open their doors at 12.
+We got to the restaurant at noon, but we were not sure if they were serving yet.
+We have had some previous experiences with other restaurants in Cordoba where they would not serve you unless it was 1 p.m.
+I am not talking about fast food restaurants, of course, but the more formal ones.
+So it was very nice that Johnny B. Good opened their doors at 12.

 The menu had an assortment of appetizers, main courses, and my favorite, desserts.
-Zach and I started out with the potato skins.
-They’re not exactly like the ones they serve in the States, but it was close enough.
-The inside is stuffed with cheese and there’s no way you can avoid noticing how thick these puppies are.
-Potato Skins are usually thin and have cheddar and bacon bits sprinkled over them.
-These were gigantic but still delicious.
+Zach and I started with the potato skins.
+They are not exactly like the ones they serve in the States, but they were close enough.
+The inside was stuffed with cheese, and there was no way to ignore how thick these puppies were.
+Potato skins are usually thin, with cheddar and bacon bits sprinkled on top.
+These were gigantic, but still delicious.

 Then I went ahead and ordered the Philly cheesesteak, which I haven’t had in ages.
 They call it the Golden Baguette here and it only costs 83 Argentine pesos (9.86 USD as of the 9/8/14 exchange rate).

-Zach had a burger with huge onion rings, not those scrawny shriveled up things they give you at BK.
-The bacon wasn’t really bacon because it’s hard to find in Argentina.
-They have something similar here, but the texture isn’t the same.
-It’s softer and feels raw in your mouth, but Zach loved the burger just the same.
+Zach had a burger with huge onion rings, not those scrawny, shriveled things they give you at BK.
+The bacon was not really bacon because, at the moment, it is hard to find in Argentina.
+They have something similar here called pancetta, but the texture is not the same.
+It is softer and feels almost raw in your mouth, but Zach loved the burger just the same.
 The cost was about the same as the Philly cheesesteak.

 We were stuffed but decided to go ahead and push our stomachs beyond their limit and order some dessert.

-Zach had something that looked like an Oreo ice cream cookie with vanilla sauce on the side.
-While I had a brownie cup, which was… well… it’s kind of difficult to explain.
-The first layer is whipped cream with a layer of fruit, followed by a layer of "Dulce de Leche" (A caramel-like spread that is very popular here) and a brownie crumbled at the bottom of the glass cup.
+Zach had something that looked like an Oreo ice cream cookie with vanilla sauce on the side, while I had a brownie cup, which was… well, it is kind of difficult to explain.
+The first layer was whipped cream with a layer of fruit, followed by a layer of dulce de leche, a caramel-like spread that is very popular here, and a brownie crumbled at the bottom of the glass cup.
+Alright, so maybe it was not that difficult to explain after all.

 Debating whether or not to go into the book fair

 Zach and I went through the fair rather quickly.
-We were looking for novels in English, but since they don’t sell many of those here, the bookstores that take part in the fair didn’t bother to bring their small selection of English novels.
+We were looking for novels in English, but since they don't sell many of them here, the bookstores that take part in the fair did not bother bringing their small selection.

-On a different note, Zach recently became the proud uncle of a beautiful baby girl (I guess that by marriage that makes me an uncle too) and we'd like to take the time to congratulate his brother and his wife for their new addition.
-Whether we get the chance to meet our niece remains to be seen.
+The big news is that my husband, Zach, recently became the proud uncle of a beautiful baby girl.
+I guess that by marriage, that makes me an uncle too.
+We would like to take a moment to congratulate his brother and his wife on their new addition.
+Whether we will get the chance to meet our niece remains to be seen.
+His brother and I don't really get along, and even if we did, we don't exactly have the money to go back and visit.

-I would also like to congratulate my very dear friend Amber and her husband Chris on the birth of baby Nathan.
+On my side: I would like to congratulate my very dear friend Amber and her husband Chris on the birth of baby Nathan.

-We love and miss our friends and family back in the States, but are grateful for the wonderful friends we've made during our stay in Argentina.
+We love and miss our friends and family back in the States, especially given how disappointing some of the Argentine and expat friends we thought we had made turned out to be.

 Tuesday, September 2, 2014